Inside Daisy Clover: Plot

-In 1936 Santa Monica, Daisy Clover is a tomboy, living with her eccentric mother in a ramshackle trailer.
+In 1936, Daisy Clover is a tomboy living with her eccentric mother in a ramshackle trailer in the seaside town of Angel Beach.
 Wishing to become an actress, Daisy submits a recorded song to studio owner Raymond Swan.

-Swan puts her under contract for five years and makes arrangements to hide her mother away in a mental institution.
-Daisy meets and spends time with fellow actor Wade Lewis.
-Raymond fears that the romance will interrupt Daisy's job.
-Wade asks Daisy to marry him.
-She agrees and the ceremony is held at Raymond's house.
-During the honeymoon, Wade drives off and leaves Daisy in Arizona.
-When Daisy returns to California, an extremely intoxicated Melora Swan (Raymond's wife) reveals to her that she had an affair with the closet homosexual Wade.
-Raymond tells Daisy about Wade's orientation, as he'd informed Melora.
-Raymond and Daisy begin an affair.
+Swan signs her to a contract for five years and arranges to commit her mother to a mental institution.
+Daisy meets and spends time with fellow actor Wade Lewis, but Raymond fears that the romance will interrupt Daisy's career.
+Wade asks Daisy to marry him and the ceremony is held at Raymond's house.
+During the honeymoon, Wade disappears and leaves Daisy in Arizona.
+When Daisy returns to California, Raymond's intoxicated wife Melora reveals that she had an affair with Wade, who is bisexual.
+Raymond confirms Wade's secret life to Daisy and begins an affair with her.

-Daisy takes her mother out of the care home and spirits her away to a house on the beach.
+Daisy removes her mother from the institution to a house on the beach.
 When her mother unexpectedly dies, Daisy suffers a nervous breakdown.
 Unable to work, she spends her days at home under the care of a private nurse.
-Becoming impatient with Daisy's long recovery, Raymond tells her she must finish her contract and pending film.
+Impatient with Daisy's long recovery, Raymond angrily asserts that she must finish her contract and pending film.
 After Raymond and the nurse leave the house, Daisy attempts suicide, only to be foiled by constant interruptions.

-She ultimately decides to live and leave everything behind.
-Before leaving, she turns on the oven's gas which causes the house to catch fire and explode.
-As she walks away on the beach, a passing fisherman asks her what has happened.
+Daisy decides to leave everything behind.
+Before departing the beach house, she sets the oven's gas to full power and the house explodes behind her as she walks along the beach.
+When a passing fisherman asks her what has happened.
 Daisy replies, “Someone declared war.”